-If you are having trouble justifying your fees then you need to REALLY understand Return on Investment (ROI) – it’s the key to earning higher charges and your clients still thinking you might be excellent value.
+If you are having trouble justifying your fees then you need to ACTUALLY understand Return on Investment (ROI) – it is the key to earning higher costs and your clients still thinking you are excellent value.

-Here is an outline associated with key concepts on how to approach your sales meetings from an RETURN ON INVESTMENT perspective.
-It’s simple and painless and actually makes selling easier!
+Here is an outline of key concepts on how to approach your sales meetings from an ROI perspective.
+It’s simple and painless and also makes selling easier!

 Sales specialists take return on investment (ROI) very significantly, especially when selling business-to-business.
-They know from bitter experience that their particular prospects want to see a return on their costs, whether capital or operating expenses.
+They know from bitter experience that their own prospects want to see a return on their costs, whether capital or operating costs.

-As a business developer you cannot take the risk that some accountant sat in an office, with no clue in regards to the finer points of your product or service, does not show for out on some more subtle benefits.
-The company developer needs to take charge of the quantities to ensure the accountant sitting in the back again office has all the numbers plus calculates the correct ROI.
+As a business developer you cannot take the risk that some accountant sitting in an office, with no clue regarding the finer points of your product or service, misses out on some more subtle benefits.
+The business enterprise developer needs to take charge of the figures to ensure the accountant sitting in the back office has all the numbers plus calculates the correct ROI.

-Another reason to consider an interest in ROI is to ensure you are not wasting your time trying to close up a project with a poor ROI.
-You may use ROI as a way of qualifying a sale and not wasting time that could be spent finding prospects with a far better prospect for ROI.
+Another reason to consider an interest in ROI is to make sure you are not wasting your time trying to close a project with a poor ROI.
+You may use ROI as a way of qualifying the sale and not wasting time that could be spent finding prospects with a much better prospect for ROI.

 ROI is all about cash flow

-If you make an investment it implies shelling out some cash in the expectation of getting more cash back.
-It’s all about cash flow.
-In more complex projects, like purchasing a new machine, you will have cash flows relating to the purchase of the device and additional operating costs and then some form of cash benefits such as increased sales or reduced costs.
-Some ROI calculations can be calculated on the back again of an envelope but most require a good Excel spreadsheet to total up all of the cash inflows and outflows.
+If you make an investment it indicates shelling out some cash in the expectation of having more cash back.
+It’s all about income.
+In more complex projects, like purchasing a new machine, you will have cash runs relating to the purchase of the machine and additional operating costs and then some form of cash benefits such as increased sales or reduced costs.
+Some ROI calculations can be calculated on the back of an envelope but most require a good Excel spreadsheet to total up all the cash inflows and outflows.
 The important thing about the cash flows is that they are done over time as opposed to being lumped altogether.

 Incremental Cash Flows

-The only thing that matters in ROI calculations is how cash flows will change as a result of your decision.
-In simple isolated assets you might be able to calculate the incremental cash flows directly but in more complex investments you do a full cash flow of the affected parts of the business and evaluate that with an alternative cash flow due to the change.
+The only thing that matters in ROI calculations is how cash flows will change because of your decision.
+In simple isolated purchases you might be able to calculate the pregressive cash flows directly but in more complex investments you do a full cash flow of the affected parts of the business and compare that with an alternative cash flow as a result of the change.
 Calculating the difference between your two will give you the incremental cash flows.

 Cumulative Incremental Cash Flow

-Total cash flow is simply the net of all cash flows up to one point in time.
+Cumulative cash flow is simply the net of all money flows up to one point in time.
 In order to at the cumulative incremental cash flow you can easily see where “payback” occurs.
 This is when any initial outlay has been fully recovered.
-The payback period may be the amount of time it takes to achieve payback.
+The payback period will be the amount of time it takes to achieve payback.

 Jason has a decision to make.
-He’s the chance to save money on his monthly phone bills.
-He has found a new supplier that can save him about fifty percent on his monthly phone bills.
-There is certainly, however , a large set up charge which he must pay for.
-His initial outlay is £300 but he will save £50 per month on his phone expenses.
+He’s the chance to save money on his monthly cell phone bills.
+He has found a new provider that can save him about fifty percent on his monthly phone bills.
+There is, however , a large set up charge which he must pay for.
+His initial outlay is £300 but he saves £50 per month on his phone bills.
 What is the payback period?

 Simple ROI Calculation

-The easiest ROI calculation is just a straight computation of net benefits over task costs.
-Its OK for short projects of a finite length however, not much use for projects such as the one above with ongoing advantages.
+The easiest ROI calculation is just a straight computation of net benefits over project costs.
+Its OK for short projects of a finite length but not much use for projects like the one above with ongoing benefits.
 Where do you draw the line?
 Which includes 3 years of benefits would give another return to 2 years.

 Net Present Worth (NPV)

 Would you rather have cash at this point or cash later?
-If I were to offer the choice of £100 now or £100 in 2 years time then most people will go for the £100 right now.
-Its money in the bank – much less risk and it can be earning attention or be used to finance some other projects.
+If I were to offer the choice of £100 now or £100 in 2 years time after that most people will go for the £100 right now.
+Its money in the bank – much less risk and it can be earning interest or be used to finance additional projects.
 What if the choice was £100 now or £800 in two years time?
-You might be inclined to wait for your larger payment although £800 within 2 years time will probably not be really worth the same as £800 today.
-This is because pumpiing will eat away at the worth.
-Net present value helps to translate future net cash flows in to what it might be worth in today’s cash terms.
-This helps in making investment choices between projects of differing duration.
+You might be inclined to wait for the larger payment although £800 in 2 years time will probably not be really worth the same as £800 today.
+This is because pumpiing will eat away at the value.
+Net present value helps to convert future net cash flows in to what it might be worth in today’s money terms.
+This helps in making investment choices between projects of differing timeframe.

-If you ever need to calculate NPV however suggest you seek out an accountant who would get incredibly excited in the prospect!
-Believe me, it will make their day!
-If you are selling components of a capital nature then you may wish to invest in an Excel template like Financial Metrics Pro by Option Matrix (solutionmatrix. com).
-You can down load a free lite version if you are within least bit curious!!
+If you ever need to calculate NPV then I suggest you seek out an accountant who would get incredibly excited at the prospect!
+Believe me, it will create their day!
+If you are selling components of a capital nature then you may want to invest in an Excel template for example Financial Metrics Pro by Remedy Matrix (solutionmatrix. com).
+You can download a free lite version if you are in least bit curious!!
 The process of calculating NPV is called discounting and an incremental cash flow that has gone through the particular discounting process is known as a discounted income.
-A company will have their own internal rate they use for discounting projects that is based on the cost of raising finance.
+A company will have their own internal price they use for discounting projects which is based on the cost of raising finance.

 Internal Rate of Return (IRR)

 The prospect of calculating IRR gets accountants even more excited!!
-It’s a calculation functions out a rate of return of a future income stream.
+It’s a calculation functions out a rate of return of the future income stream.
 It successfully discounts the cash flow and confronts a single rate of return at the same time.
 The calculation effectively works out the particular return from immediately reinvesting any cash flows arising from the task.
-A company assessing a proposal will certainly expect the IRR to be greater than their own cost of raising finance or its not worth the trouble (financially anyway).
-If the company offers competing projects then they will evaluate the IRRs.
-There is an Excel method (=IRR) for calculating the IRR and Financial Metrics Pro furthermore includes IRR as one of its metrics.
+A company assessing a proposal can expect the IRR to be more than their own cost of raising finance or even its not worth the trouble (financially anyway).
+If the company has competing projects then they will evaluate the IRRs.
+There is an Excel formula (=IRR) for calculating the IRR and Financial Metrics Pro furthermore includes IRR as one of its metrics.

 ROI and the sales process

-When ROI is so important for the prospect it makes sense to seek prospects with a higher likelihood of ROI and weed out those prospects that are unlikely to have the customers accountants excited!
-The initial reality find stage of the sales process is the time to get as much details as possible to be able to assess the early probability of a good ROI.
-The prospect will usually be pleased to help so that they are certainly not wasting time.
-You can get an idea of the relevant cash flows by taking into consideration the implications to the specific business places affected by your product or service.
+In case ROI is so important for the prospect then it makes sense to seek prospects with a higher likelihood of ROI and weed away those prospects that are unlikely to get the customers accountants excited!
+The initial reality find stage of the sales process is the time to get as much info as possible to be able to assess the early likelihood of a good ROI.
+The prospect will normally be pleased to help so that they aren’t wasting time.
+You can get an idea from the relevant cash flows by considering the implications to the specific business places affected by your product or service.

 Discovering the APR